-Then there's LG's HOM-BOT vacuum cleaner.
+Then there's Dyson's new 360 Eye vacuum cleaner.
 Automated vacuum cleaners are nothing new, but this one lets you remotely take control of it with your smartphone.
-You can activate it from your phone and even steer it.
-You don't even need to be in the same room as it has a built in camera that streams to an app on your handset.
+You can activate it from your phone and even view maps of which rooms the cleaner has been through.

 Of course there's a flipside with all this extra tech: you might also be concerned about the energy use of all these connected devices.